-I am writing a science fiction novel for National Novel Writing Month.
-I’m taking the Robot Lord Scenario as my inspiration, so that’s the working title.
+I’m writing a science fiction novel for National Novel Writing Month.
+The Robot Lord Scenario is my working title.
 Please give me feedback.
 I want to be like Andy Weir, who wrote The Martian, and publish each rough draft chapter online and invite criticism, so that I can get help refining it.

-I looked out at the deserted nightscape of downtown skyscrapers below me, a warmly glowing stream of data, orange on black, obscuring my view.
-The motion activated streetlights were all dark, and most of the other office buildings were dark as well, hulking monoliths in the slumbering city.
-But a random pattern of lighted windows in the building across the street illuminated the deep blackness of the night.
-Cleaning people here and there vacuumed and emptied trash cans.
-They were actual humans, which explained why they needed lights.
-Inverse office denizens, they occupied the space left empty by the professionals at the end of their workdays.
+Ivan looked out at the downtown skyscrapers, a warmly glowing stream of data, orange on black, obscuring his view.
+The motion-activated streetlights were dark, as were most of the other office buildings, but a peppering of lighted windows in the building across the street illuminated the deep blackness of the night.
+A cleaning woman in a drab gray uniform emptied trash cans, while another one vacuumed.
+They were actual humans, which explained why they needed light.

-I felt a sort of kinship with these human cleaners toiling in the night.
-They might not recognize our connection, but we IT people used to be relegated to the depths of the evening to do our own work, so that we didn’t disturb the ebb and flow of daytime business communications.
-When human workers lose their internet connection, they complain, so IT must work at night.
-But times have changed, software has replaced most of the office workers now, and software doesn’t complain if you take away its internet connection for a few minutes.
-Software doesn’t complain about much, actually, which is why so few of us can still find work at all.
+Ivan felt a kinship with these cleaners toiling in the night.
+IT people were once relegated to the depths of the evening to do their own work, so they didn’t disturb the ebb and flow of daytime business communications.
+When human workers lost their internet connection, they complained, so IT had to work at night.
+But times had changed, software had replaced most of the office workers, and software didn’t complain if you took away its internet connection for a few minutes.
+Software didn’t complain about much, actually, which is why so few in IT could still find work at all.

-I marvelled at these massive structures around me.
-Office buildings soaring thirty and forty stories all around, built in an era when tens of thousands of workers were needed to run an enterprise office.
+He marveled at the office buildings soaring thirty and forty stories all around, built in an era when tens of thousands of workers were needed to run an enterprise.
 Now, floor after floor sat empty, mothballed, eerily silent.
-On previous jobs, I passed through these dead spaces sometimes, tracing cables, the vasculature of business data.
-Sometimes the building managers didn’t even bother tearing down the cube farms, and I would wind my way through these rodent mazes, shocked at how little space these old time office employees used to have.
-Of course, there are many fewer of us now, so it’s understandable that we would have more meatspace.
+On previous jobs, Ivan had passed through these dead spaces, tracing cables, his tall, lanky body doubled over.
+He was shocked at how little space office employees used to have.
+Of course, there were many fewer of them now, so it was understandable that they would have more room.

-My phone buzzed.
-There was a text notification icon in corner of my vision, so I expanded the window to read it.
-It was a message from my girlfriend, Bryce.
+His phone buzzed.
+There was a text notification icon in the corner of his vision and he expanded the window to read it.
+It was a message from his girlfriend, Bryce, How much longer?

-Just then a security consultant I knew well came into the room.
+Just then, a security consultant Ivan knew well came into the room.
 He was a diminutive, dark-skinned South Asian named Kumar, but he insisted on being called Batou, after the Ghost in the Shell character.
 He had a new wave haircut, shaved closely on the sides and styled to look carefully unruly on the top.

 “Wow, nice view.
-Is that why you have the lights off in here?” he said, joining me at the window.
+Is that why you have the lights off?”
+Batou said, joining him at the window.

 “Yeah, and I don’t want to be found that easily.
 These meetings are horrid.”